mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 Learning outcomes:

-- Understand what overflow is
+- Understand what overflow is.

-- Control overflow with `overflow` properties
+- Control overflow with `overflow` properties.

 Resources: